mdj2/djangotemplate/README.md

 ### Configuration
 Cd into your Django project directory `cd ~example.com/example` and start making changes to the settings.
 #### settings.py
 As of this writing, Django's default settings.py file leaves much to be desired.
 So we have to make a lot of changes.
-Open settings.py up in favorite text editor (hint: it's vim)...
+Open settings.py up in favorite text editor...

 Insert these lines at the very top of the file: